 Some of our more severely affected community members are too ill to write back.
 If you’re ok with writing a letter to someone and not getting a reply back, then you could make a huge difference to someone who’s very isolated and too unwell to see their friends.
 If you’re severely affected, you can apply to receive a letter from a buddy writer.

-All severely affected children and young people receive a handwritten Christmas card from one of our volunteers unless they choose not to.
+All severely affected young people receive a handwritten Christmas card from one of our volunteers unless they choose not to.

 Information and support helpline

-We also run a dedicated information and helpline service for young people and their parents/carers.
+We also run a dedicated information and helpline service for young people, their parents/carers and professionals.
 If you're struggling and need someone to talk to you can call 0117 927 9551 from 10am to 4pm, Monday to Friday.

 For parents and carers, we offer a dedicated online forum where you can get advice and support from other parents and carers of young people who have M.E.